 The best way to enjoy a sweet treat without the need for sugar are these Diabetic Chocolate Peanut Clusters.
 They're made with sugar free melted chocolate mixed together with salted peanuts.

-This recipe is perfect for family members who can't enjoy a full sugar treat and are looking for diabetic friendly desserts like my Sugarless Peanut Butter Cookies.
+This easy dessert recipe is perfect for family members who can't enjoy a full sugar treat and are looking for diabetic friendly desserts.

 I can't tell you how many emails I receive asking for more sugar free desserts.
 These clusters are my first non-bake diabetic desserts that only uses TWO ingredients!
 How easy is that?

-Diabetic Christmas Cookies are very popular on the site, so I thought it would be fun to follow up that recipe with these Diabetic Chocolate Peanut Clusters.
+Diabetic Christmas Cookies are very popular on the site, so I thought it would be fun to follow up that recipe with these diabetic chocolate recipe that would be a fun Christmas Snack around the holidays!

 This is going to become one of your favorite easy sugar-free desserts.
 The best part about this recipe is you don't need a crock pot to melt the chocolate.